Gordonby/aks-health-check/README.md

 First, `npm install`.

-In VS Code, open the command patellete, then select **Debug: Toggle Auto-Attach** so that any new NodeJS application will attach the VS Code debugger.
+In VS Code, open the command palette, then select **Debug: Toggle Auto-Attach** so that any new NodeJS application will attach the VS Code debugger.
 Select the "Smart" mode.

 Then, from the VS Code terminal, invoke the CLI tool by running it against a cluster.